 Finally, be patient.
 Any effective skincare will require time to work.
 You will begin to see significant improvement after 60, 90, and 120 days.
 And because many dermatologist standard ingredients are dose responsive, like Retinol, your results will only continue to improve over time.

 In our clinical and dermatology experience, the most effective results are typically achieved through a combination of the following:

 - Eye Treatment—a Total Eye Treatment formulated specifically for the eye area, so it’s gentle enough to use on the hood of the eye as well close to the eyelash.
 It should contain effective, clinically proven ingredients like Peptides, Vitamin C, Vitamin E, and naturally derived antioxidants and cell-communicating ingredients.

 - Retinoid Treatment—a high potency pure Retinol or prescriptive Tretinoin that is gradually applied closer and closer to the eyelash, stopping at the point any irritation occurs.
 Some people can use a Retinoid right up to the eyelash, while others will only be able to use it up to where the cheekbone meets the eye socket.

 - Nutrient-Rich Serum—a highly concentrated serum that supplements and increases the levels of vitamins, minerals, antioxidants, and cell-communicating nutrients that will support the skin’s own repair, growth, and renewal processes.

-- Dark Spot Remover—if dark circles or dark spots are a concern, add a Hydroquinone product (either Rx or OTC) to help reduce the dark pigmentation under the eyes.
+- Dark Spot Remover—if dark circles or dark spots are a concern, add a targeted treatment to help reduce the dark pigmentation under the eyes.

 Though one product might be easier, you’ll achieve much better results through a combination of target treatments that are designed to treat the eye area.